Hi I’m Soma founder of the Career Happiness Mentor.

 I realised a few months into the job that I had backtracked in my career.
 I was faking it!
 I could do the job perfectly but it just didn’t light me up any more.
 I felt like I’d given up on what I really wanted out of life, and was going backwards rather than moving forwards.

 I thought back to how I had helped others in their careers.
 I remembered helping someone get promoted from a support role in their field.
-By career coaching her I could help her focus on what she really wanted.
+By career coaching her I helped her focus on what she really wanted.
 I knew I could help women and I loved it.
 I helped her get a new job.
 When I remembered helping her I realised how truly unhappy I was in my own career.
 I was also dealing with workplace bullying which in turn lead to depression and anxiety.
 Please see a photo of me below.
 I was having a really bad day at work and had been crying in my office.
 I sent this photo to my husband to show him how shattered and fed up I was.
 I was due to leave my role a few weeks later.
 In the end, I left this role to fully concentrate on my business.
 Within less than a month of leaving I had my first client.

 I love empowering women and making sure women are happy in their workplace.
 So many people go through hard times at work but never talk about it.
-I’ve seen lots of politics in schools.
-Teachers with superiors who make them feel inferior and workload pressures that ultimately make them leave.
+I’ve seen lots of politics in organisations and schools.
+Teachers and superiors who make them feel inferior and workload pressures that ultimately make them leave.
 They could have been good at what they do but were not given the right support.

 In corporate environments, I’ve seen what happens when people are made redundant and they feel it’s the only thing they can do or are good at, so they lose all hope of finding a new career they love.
 There is no plan B, they feel lost and confused, and have lost faith in their own value, skills and capabilities.
 They need someone like me to come along and give them career counselling.